max397574/better-escape.nvim/readme.md

 with some additional features and optimizations

 A lot of people have mappings like `jk` or `jj` to escape insert mode.
-The problem with this mappings is that whenever you type a `j`, neovim wait about 100-500ms (depending on your timeoutlen) to see, if you type a `j` or a `k` because these are mapped.
+The problem with this mappings is that whenever you type a `j`, neovim waits about 100-500ms (depending on your timeoutlen) to see, if you type a `j` or a `k` because these are mapped.
 Only after that time the `j` will be inserted.
 Then you always get a delay when typing a `j`.